Breach aftermath and safety questions

-Probably one of the best budget VPNs on the market
+It is still one of the best budget VPNs on the market.

 Usually, I am not eager to praise a service…

 I am not going to do it this time either.

-Yet If you’re looking the review title, its gonna say that NordVPN is “probably one of the best budget VPNs on the market”.
+Yet If you’re looking at this NordVPN review intro, it’s going to say that NordVPN is “probably one of the best budget VPNs on the market”.

 So, how did we reached this conclusion?

 Well, we looked at the main things that most users would want to know about any virtual service network provider.
 We looked at its origins, jurisdictional coverage, its safety features, what devices are compatible, the server functionalities, and of course everyone’s favorite features – streaming quality.

 The results of our studies are also summarized in our ranking table, which is updated yearly.